torvalds/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 In order to use this, you need to make sure your kernel has been configured to support USB_XHCI_DBGCAP.
-A sysfs attribute under the xHCI device node is used to enable or disable DbC.
+A sysfs attribute under the xHCI device analde is used to enable or disable DbC.
 By default, DbC is disabled::

 	root@target:/sys/bus/pci/devices/0000:00:14.0# cat dbc